apocalyptech/metrodice/README.md

 Metro Dice is currently barely even a prototype.
 It was programmed barreling headlong into the code without much, if any, thought as to overall architecture and sensibility.
-At the moment, the expansion/market selections are just hardcoded up at the top of the `Game` class, and players are hardcoded in the `CLI` class.
+At the moment, the players, expansion to use, and market style to use are just hardcoded up at the top of the `CLI` class.
 There are no unit tests, and extremely questionable implementation details abound.
 About the only thing that can be said in its favor is that it *does* work, and that at least there's a bare minimum of backend/frontend separation (implementing a GUI frontend shouldn't require any modifications to `game.py` or `cards.py`).

 At the moment it implements the base Machi Koro game plus the *Harbor* expansion, which is the mode that's enabled by default.
-It additionally supports using a *Bright Lights, Big City* style market, though you'll have to change the definition in `Game.__init__` to enable that.
+It additionally supports using a *Bright Lights, Big City* style market, though you'll have to change the definition in `CLI` to enable that.
 I'll likely be adding in *Millionaire's Row* cards as well, and probably a full *Bright Lights, Big City* setting.
 Also, you know, making it an actually reasonable app instead of a glorified bit of spaghetti.